Extinction (2015 film): Reception

-On Rotten Tomatoes, the film has a 20% rating, with an average score of 5.1/10, based on ten critics.
+On Rotten Tomatoes, the film has a 18% rating, with an average score of 5.1/10, based on 11 critics.
+The website’s consensus reads: "Extinction has a few intriguing ideas, but they -- and some game performances from its talented stars -- are lost in the movie's muddled plot and frustrating pacing."
 Metacritic gives the film a 46 out of 100, sampled from four critics, indicating "mixed or average" reviews.

 In the New York Daily News review of "Extinction" by Katherine Pushkar entitled "Zombies on Ice" the critic commented on the relationship between Jack and Patrick: "...The movie spends nearly an hour - too long - establishing the bad blood".
 Considering the zombies, Pushkar noted: "The zombies have evolved.
 They can now survive cold but they no longer infect people via flesh wounds.
 Also, they are blind.
 These are only problems if you're a zombie purist.
 At least they still want to tear people apart, and they remain plenty scary.
 If only they had more screen time".
 Pushkar concluded: "The films core problems: too little zombie and too much plot.
 The upside though is McColgan as Lu...clearly someone to watch".

 Frank Scheck in "The Extinction Review" for The Hollywood Reporter argued: "If there's one reason to hope for an actual zombie apocalypse, it's that there will at least be no more zombie apocalypse movies."

 In his "Extinction Review" for Fangoria, Michael Gingold commented: "As movies about flesh-hungry ghouls have overwhelmed the horror scene...it's refreshing when the occasional film puts the people at a premium.
 Such a movie is Extinction."
 He added: "...Vivas wrangles the drama into a quietly gripping survival saga, he and his leads fleshing out the trio of protagonists to empathetic effect."
 He praised "Pedro De Gaspar and Miguel Riesco's detailed production design" and a final act "...packed with exciting, impactful action".
 He considered that "Extinction...[is] a zombie movie whose creators have recognized that the subgenre's tropes have been played out, and aimed for something a little different."